Delemangi/synthra/docs/DOCUMENTATION.md

 The project also contains an `.editorconfig`, the universal configuration for code and text formatting.

 For pre-commit hooks, the `pre-commit` PyPI package is being used.
 The linters have to pass before being able to create a commit.
+If you wish to install the pre-commit hooks, run `poetry run pre-commit install` (after you've installed the backend's dependencies with Poetry).

 These linters are being ran in a CI.
 More details below.